Folux/challenge/README.md

 This project is reading from a Kafka stream of events that gets published to the `events` topic.
 Those messages are expected to be in a valid json format and to contain the fields `uid` (the customer id as String) and `ts` (a UNIX timestamp) in the first level of their json tree.

 The script in this project will read the json information from that `events` topic and count the number unique customer ids (the `uid` field) per minute as defined in the event (the `ts` field).
-The resulting counts will then printed to the console and also published to a new topic called `user_count`.
+The resulting counts will then be printed to the console and also published to a new topic called `user_count`.

 ---